Fritz-Haber-Institut der Max-Planck-Gesellschaft

 |AC CP MP PC TH MPG|

 The FHI FEL

-Ever since the first demonstration of a free electron laser in 1976 at Stanford University, it was realized that this type of laser can potentially deliver high-power radiation over a large spectral range.
-A layout of the FHI-FEL is shown in the figure:
+Ever since the first demonstration of a free-electron laser in 1976 at Stanford University, it has been realized that this type of laser can potentially deliver high-power tuneable radiation over a large spectral range.
+A layout of the FHI FEL is shown in the figure:

 The following research groups and companies have contributed:

 |Edit • Upload • EditSideBar||© FHI|